May 13, 2021

 Tabriz rugs have diverse patterns, ranging from hunting scenes and trees to teardrop medallions.
 Antique Tabriz rugs are priceless possessions that you can only find in museums and private collections.

-Heriz rugs
+Heriz Rugs

 You can easily identify Heriz rugs by their intrinsic bold patterns and vibrant colors.
 They always contain a large medallion in the center, with two or three outlines and sizeable corner pieces.
 Heriz rugs are renowned for their durability.

-Kashan rugs
+Kashan Rugs

 Kashan rugs always come with a trademark patterned floral field with a medallion and unique corner patterns.
 They are commonly designed from a combination of ivory, rich red, and deep blue colors.
 Occasional patches of green, yellow, or burnt orange may also get included in the design.

-Gabbeh rugs
+Gabbeh Rugs

 Gabbeh rugs get woven in the Zagros Mountains by Luri and Qashqai weavers.
 That is why they feature a heavy tribal influence.
 Handspun wool gets used to make these thick and course rugs.
 They have simple designs that get woven on a lush and plain color field.